 Pac-Man can turn the tables on his pursuers by eating of the four Energizers located within the maze.
 During this time, the ghosts turn blue, and Pac-Man can eat them for bonus points.
 This only lasts for a limited amount of time, as the ghosts' eyes float back to their center box, and regenerate to chase after Pac-Man again.

 Survive a few rounds of gameplay, and be treated to humorous intermissions between Pac-Man and the ghosts.

-There are 172 other screenshots on file for other versions of this game.
+There are 208 other screenshots from other versions of this game or official promotional screenshots.